JohnathanFL/365-Mobile/README.md

   - [x] Seekbar – do not simply use this to rate the app!
   - [x] Spinner
 - [ ] Action bar
-- [ ] Options menu
+- [x] Options menu
-- [ ] Use Styles and a different Theme
+- [x] Use Styles and a different Theme
 - [x] At least one other feature not covered in class
   - Kotlin
-- [ ] Consume data from a web service using Retrofit - must use a previously unused API
+- [x] Consume data from a web service using Retrofit - must use a previously unused API
-  - Using genderize.io
+  - Using genderize.io to predict the gender of the new contact

 ## SQLite Layout